 - When you call, make it clear that you are the owner/director of the business.
 I say this because when I first called, the woman told me I would need to fax the form while I was on the phone to her (impossible as I only have one phone line…).
 At that point I had to come off the phone and had planned to call back on my mobile to enable me to fax whoever took the call (it’s a call centre type set-up), but then found it would cost me 72p per minute to do this!
 So I called from my landline again and the next woman I spoke to said she could do it over the phone without faxing her the form SS-4 because I was the owner of the business.

-- Have the date of incorporation of your company or the date you registered as self-employed to hand.
+- Have the date of incorporation of your company to hand.
 Even though their page 2 instructions said I didn’t need to fill in that info they still asked me for this.